 Christ the King Church under construction

 The site for Christ the King Church was made available by Milton Keynes Development Corporation, and work started in 1991 on the building.
 The foundation stone was laid in June 1992 and the first services held here in June 1993.
-The project received joint funding from the Catholic Church, the Anglican Church, the United Reformed Church, the Baptist Church, and the Methodist Church.
+The project received joint funding from the Catholic Church, the Anglican Church, the United Reformed Church, the Baptist Church, and the MMethodist Church.

 The interior of the church is designed to be used by contrasting Christian traditions, so there are examples of both Catholic and Protestant denomination fittings.
 The interior has a flexible layout and has been designed to be used for social as well as worship purposes.